-Program Director: The ACVIM Diplomate responsible for overseeing an ACVIM residency training program at a given site.
+Program Director: The ACVIM Diplomate responsible for overseeing an ACVIM residency-training program at a given site.
 There may not be more than one Program Director in a specialty at any site.
 The ACVIM office will direct all correspondence concerning a specialty's program at that site to this individual.
 The Program Director is responsible for disseminating information to the appropriate individuals.
-It is the Institution's and the Program Director's responsibility to notify ACVIM of any changes in a program.
+It is the

+Institution's and the Program Director's responsibility to notify ACVIM of any changes in a program.
 Failure to notify ACVIM can place that program in jeopardy of probation.

-Resident Advisor: The ACVIM Diplomate responsible for that resident's program.
+Resident Advisor: The ACVIM (or for those specialties which permit such supervision, the European College of Veterinary Internal Medicine (ECVIM) or European College of Veterinary Neurology (ECVN)) Diplomate responsible for that resident's program.
 This Diplomate will sign all documentation verifying completion of program requirements.
 This Diplomate must be certified in the specialty in which the resident is pursuing certification and is subject to any limitations, e.g. a maximum number of residents, set by that individual specialty.

-Supervising Diplomate: Any ACVIM Diplomate responsible for direct supervision of a resident while that resident is in clinical training.
+Supervising Diplomate: Any ACVIM (or in specialties so permitting, an ECVIM or ECVN) Diplomate responsible for direct supervision of a resident while that resident is in clinical training.